fusionpbx/fusionpbx-docs/source/applications/ivr.rst

 IVR's
 **********

 Welcome to the adding IVR section.
-Here you will find how to add IVR's.
+Here you will find how to add IVR's. `Click here for the youtube video`_

 |